VR’s Biggest Problem and How We Could (Maybe) Solve It

 Now, while the latter two are very important for motion sickness, we don’t really have easy access to them as VR developers:

 To access the vestibular system, we’d have to exert influence inside your inner ear.
 That’s not impossible to do and there are already pills and vibrating devices that can do that.
-But we’d have to convince players to buy those devices or pop some pills, which wouldn’t be easy.
+But we’d have to convince players to buy hardware or pop some pills, which wouldn’t be easy.

 And, to access the comparison system, we’d have to affect something deep inside the brain, likely the medial superior temporal cortex (MST).
 And that seems way harder to access than your inner ear, especially since we don’t even know much about that system yet.